arinmanav/arinmanav.github.io/_pages/cv.md

 * Design digital hardware on FPGA for high frequency ultrasound data acquisition and signal processing.
 * Measure elastic properties of polymers developed for soft robotics using a GHz ultrasonic chip scale device.

-University of Illinois Urbana-Champaign, Champaign, IL August 2021 - December 2021 Teaching Assistant for Engineering Orientation Seminar
+University of Illinois Urbana-Champaign, Champaign, IL (August 2021 - December 2021) Teaching Assistant for Engineering Orientation Seminar
 * Taught a class of 25 students about campus resources, professionalism, and academic success.
 * Conducted one on one mentoring for research experiences, internships, resume writing, and wellness.
-Astrofica Technologies, South Africa June 2021 - August 2021
+Astrofica Technologies, Remote (June 2021 - August 2021)
 Signal Processing Intern
 * Improved the atmospheric correction algorithms used for hyperspectral and multispectral satellite data.
 * Produced satellite data products for flood and wildfire detection using spectral reflectance data and over 15 different hyperspectral indices.